-Alice thought the low down music (and in Kansas it was worse than New York) had something to do with the silent black men their anger over marching down Fifth Avenue to advertise the outrage of thirty-seven dead in East St. Louis, two of whom were her sister and brotherin-law, killed in the riots.
+Alice thought the low down music (and in Kansas it was worse than New York) had something to do with the silent black men marching down Fifth Avenue to advertise their anger over thirty-seven dead in East St. Louis, two of whom were her sister and brother-in-law, killed in the riots.
 Some said the rioters were disgruntled veterans who fought in all-colored units, were refused the services of the Y.W.C.A., over there and over here, and came home to white violence more intense than when they enlisted and, unlike the battles they fought in Europe, stateside fighting was pitiless and totally without honor.
-Others said they were whites territied by outraged at the wave of southern Negroes flooding the towns, searching for work and places to live.
-A few thought about it and said how perfect was the control of workers when, like crabs in a barrel required no lid, no stick not even a monitoring observation for whatever happened, not a one would get out of the barrel.
-Alice, however, believed she knew better than everybody the truth.
+Others said they were whites terrified by the wave of southern Negroes flooding the towns, searching for work and places to live.
+A few thought about it and said how perfect was the control of workers none of whom (like crabs in a barrel requiring no lid, no stick, not even a monitoring observation) would get out of the barrel.
+Alice, however, believed she knew the truth better than everybody.
 Her brother-in-law was not a veteran, and he had been living in East St. Louis since before the War.
 Nor did he need a whiteman's job--he owned a pool hall on [tk] street.
 As a matter of fact, he wasn't even in the riot; he had no weapons, confronted nobody on the street.
 He was pulled off a streetcar and stomped to death, and Alice's sister had just got the news and had gone back home to try and forget the color of his entrails, when her house was torched and she burned crispy in its flame.
 Her only child, a little girl named Dorcus, sleeping across the road with her very best girlfriend, did not hear the fire engine clanging and roaring down the street because when it was called it didn't come.
 But she must have seen the flames, must have, because the whole street was screaming.
 She never said.
 Never said anything about it.
 She went to two funerals in five days, and never said a word.